-Built in 1926, Route 66 is the ultimate American road trip route.
+Built in 1926, Route 66 is the ultimate American road trip and one of the most scenic drives in Arizona.
 Originally starting in Chicago and ending in Santa Monica.

 During my G Adventures Canyon Country & Coasts tour, we managed to do a couple of pit stops along Route 66.